-In 2016, under Mayor DiLauri's agenda for diagnosing and improving operations, the administration reviewed all departments within the Town of Boonton.
+In 2016/2017, under the Administration's agenda for diagnosing and improving operations, the Town reviewed several departments within Boonton.
 The objective of the studies was to:

-understand police, public works, administration, finance and construction department operations
+understand staffing levels and operations for police, public works, administration, finance and construction to reduce spending and increase effeciencies

 identify operational strengths and weaknesses

 identify near term challenges (such as succession planning)

 propose changes that would reinforce the unit’s strengths while remediating the found weaknesses